-- 1) improving women's health
+- 1) improving women's health,

-- 2) promoting quality services,
+- 2) improve family health and wellness,

-- 3) strengthening family resilience,
+- 3) promote systems change, and

-- 4) achieving collective impact, and
+- 4) assure impact and effectiveness.

-- 5) increasing accountability through quality improvement, performance monitoring, and evaluation

-Healthy Start (HS) grants are awarded through a competitive application process every 5 years and upon receipt by the NC Department of Health and Human Services/Division of Public Health (DPH) are distributed through Request for Applications (RFA) process to communities with rates of infant mortality at least 11⁄2 times the U.S. national average and high rates for other adverse perinatal outcomes (e.g., low birth weight, preterm birth, maternal morbidity and mortality) in order to address the needs of high-risk women and their families before, during, and after pregnancy.
-Applications are evaluated by a team of reviewers and selection is based on highest ranking scores.
-Contracts between DPH and successful applicants are generated detailing funding amount, scope of work, and performance expectation.
-Programmatic and financial reports are submitted monthly by contractors and site visits are performed at least once annually for monitoring of program benchmarks and adherence to contract guidelines.
-Renewed annual funding is based on successful progress toward meeting grant deliverables associated with improving adverse perinatal outcomes.
-Overall, Healthy Start seeks to improve health outcomes and reduce racial and ethnic disparities in perinatal health by using community-based approaches to service delivery, and to increase access to comprehensive health and social services for women, infants and their families.
-Healthy Start services begin in the prenatal period and follow the woman and child through two years after the end of the pregnancy.
+Healthy Start (HS) grants are provided to communities with rates of infant mortality at least 11⁄2 times the U.S. national average and high rates for other adverse perinatal outcomes (e.g., low birth weight, preterm birth, maternal morbidity and mortality) in order to address the needs of high-risk women and their families before, during, and after pregnancy.
+Healthy Start seeks to improve health outcomes and reduce racial and ethnic disparities in perinatal health by using community-based approaches to service delivery, and to increase access to comprehensive health and social services for women, infants and their families.
+HS services begin in the prenatal period and follow the woman and child through two years after the end of the pregnancy.